 Hilton reduces non-compliance risk and ensures consistent quality in our through our Brand Standards and enterprise-wide ISO certifications: 1) Brand Standards: At Hilton, sustainability measurement and continuous improvement is a Brand Standard for all of our hotels (including owned, managed and franchised).
 We conduct periodic inspections to ensure that Brand Standards are maintained; typically, these quality assurance audits are conducted twice annually at all hotels.
 Using our LightStay platform, all hotels are required to report monthly utilities including energy, water and waste; set annual reduction targets; maintain active energy, water and waste improvement projects; and complete benchmarking surveys across all operating departments, consisting of over 200 sustainability best practices and performance indicators.
 Brand Standards require that all hotels comply with applicable environmental laws and regulatory requirements.
 (2) ISO Management Systems Standard: In 2017, we achieved ISO 50001 recertification for energy management for the entire Hilton portfolio, with initial certification achieved in 2014 as one of the largest-ever volume certifications of commercial buildings.
 We continue to partner with the US DOE to bring the Superior Energy Performance (SEP) certification program to the hotel industry.
 SEP provides us with performance metrics to drive continuous energy improvement aligned with our SBTs.
 Six Hilton-managed properties have now achieved SEP.

-The cost of management of Hilton's global ISO 50001 certification program is estimated to be 5% of the company's corporate sustainability budget.
+The cost of management of this risk, including our global ISO certification program, is estimated to be approximately \$400,000.